Finally we are on the third and last installment of this three-part series to help you find good body shops and the one right for you.

 That’s it!
 We hope these tips help you get your money’s worth.
 In the auto body shop business consider West Coast Body and Paint your insider helping you navigate this industry.

 Many people come to our body shop with no idea on how to deal with their insurance company but at West Coast we enjoy helping people.
 Once at our shop we explain in detail what is wrong, how all the repairs will be done, as well as options and prices.
 We keep our clients informed every step of the way by email, text or a short phone call.
-That way our clients leave knowing they are getting their money’s worth.
+That way our clients leave knowing they can trust that everything will be repaird properly.

 Should I add something else?
 Please let me know in the comments below.
 Thanks for taking the time to read my blog.
 If there is something you want me to write about let me know, I will do my best to write about it.
 If you ever need any auto body or paint work and you live in the Van Nuys or Los Angeles area call or text me 818.793.7728.